JazzUK/Weather-App/README.md

 # Weather-App
 Weather app by using Okhttp for request to OpenWeatherAPI, and displaying the answer by reading it with org.json*API This app is made to get the current weather of the given city.
-App shows several kinds of data, such as the descryption of the weather (sunny, clear sky, rainy and etc.), humidity (in persentage), and of course the temperature and  the name of the city, date and the time.
+App shows several kinds of data, such as the descryption of the weather (for example sunny, clear sky, rainy and etc.), humidity(in percentage), and of course the temperature and  the name of the city, date and the time.

 **Guide for Beginners:**
 This is the first app which I made, and for the first time I used Android Studio.
 To tell the